Did Hina Khan Cheat A Jewellery Company With Ornaments Worth Rs 12 Lakhs?

 - Vikas Gupta Lashes Out At Hina’s Fan Who Attributed Karan Patel’s Wife’s Miscarriage To His KARMA!

-- Hina Khan Rocks Bikini Amidst The Trolls, Holidays With Beau Rocky Jaiswal In Goa!

 Hina Khan is grabbing headlines for one or the other reason!
 The actress was in news for her new Punjabi music video, Bhasoodi.
-The viewers loved Hina Khan in the song, although it was just a average song.
+The viewers loved Hina Khan in the song, although it was just an average song.
 The song has been trending on YouTube and it has got 7 Million views already!
 The actress is also in news as there are reports that she has been roped in to play the role of Komolika on Ekta Kapoor's show, Kasautii Zindagi Kay 2.

-But the actress was caught in controversy, as a new channel went on to report that the actress has apparently cheated a jewellery company!
+But the actress was caught in a controversy, as a new channel went on to report that the actress has apparently cheated a jewellery company!

 Hina Khan Slammed With A Legal Notice!